-Since its establishment, the CCAC has fulfilled its mandate by providing advice to the Minister on cancer prevention and control issues including: the age of inclusion for the breast cancer screening program, the regulation of the tanning bed industry, and the development of an evaluation plan for the Cancer Control Policy Framework.
+Since its establishment, the CCAC has fulfilled its mandate by providing advice to the Minister on cancer prevention and control issues including: the use of clinical breast exams in the Provincial Breast Screening Program; tanning bed usage by youth; the regulation of Flavoured Tobacco, E-cigarettes, and Hookah; smoking on regional health authority properties; and the development of an evaluation plan for the Framework.

 To further advise the Minister, the CCAC will continue to review the policy directions in the Framework, analyze current reports and research findings on cancer issues, and collect and assess other relevant information from other jurisdictions and stakeholder groups in Newfoundland and Labrador and in Canada.
-The CCAC will strive to collect and review the best information available and to consider the information from various perspectives to provide the best advice to the Minister.
+The CCAC will strive to collect and review the best information available and to consider the information from various perspectives to provide the best advice to the Minister, with the ultimate goal of creating and supporting a health system that will: improve the health of the population; enhance the patient care experience (including quality, access and reliability); and provide the most cost effective care.